volp99/mern-car-app/README.md

-# Full Web App React Nodejs w/ GraphQL Tailwind and Docker | Master MERN STACK
+# Full Web App React Nodejs w/ GraphQL Tailwind and Docker

 ## About the Stack